Are you looking to jumpstart your creative career? Then you need to create a portfolio website.

-13. Bryan Gentry
+14. Bryan Gentry

 Bryan Gentry is a New York-based director of photography who’s worked on documentaries, commercials, feature movies, and brand films.

 This is a creative way to keep visitors on your website to see other projects straight away.

 Erik Andersson Architects is a studio based in Stockholm.
 The studio has worked on projects ranging from infrastructure to furniture design.

-The studio has been invited to several Swedish and international design competitions, and has won numerous international awards.
+The studio has been invited to several Swedish and international design competitions and has won numerous international awards.

-The portfolio website example has a clean, minimalistic design with a very user-friendly navigation system.
+Little wonder then that their portfolio website example has a clean, minimalistic design with a very user-friendly navigation system.

-15. Danny Jones
+16. Danny Jones

 Danny Jones is a San Francisco-based 3D Designer.

-He currently works at Facebook, and has worked for several of the biggest companies in the tech industry, including Dropbox and Google.
+He currently works at Facebook and has worked for several of the biggest companies in the tech industry, including Dropbox and Google.